-MAYFLOWER COUNCIL CAMP REFUND POLICY - There is a non-refundable administration fee of \$50 for each registered program or session.
-After June 1 refunds are issued for medical reasons only.
-All refund requests must be made no later than August 20, 2021 using only the online form; after that date no refund requests will be processed.
+MAYFLOWER COUNCIL CAMP REFUND POLICY - Refunds will be issued through May 30, 2021.
+After June 1, 2021, refunds will be issued for medical reasons only.
+There is a non-refundable administration fee of

+\$50 for each registered program or session applied to all cancellations, regardless of date or reason.
+All summer camp refund requests must be made no later than August 20, 2021 using the online form located on our website.
+No summer camp refund requests will be processed after August 20, 2021.
+Campsite deposits are non-refundable.